alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

 - Why don't we define it?
-  - [One source][2] says that this originated because the underlying shift operations on various CPUs do different things with this: for example, X86 truncates 32-bit shift amount to 5 bits (so a shift by 32-bits is the same as a shift by 0-bits), but PowerPC truncates 32-bit shift amounts to 6 bits (so a shift by 32 produces zero).
-Because of these hardware differences, the behavior is completely undefined by C (thus shifting by 32-bits on PowerPC could format your hard drive, it is _not_ guaranteed to produce zero)
+  - [One source][2] says that this originated because the underlying shift operations on various CPUs do different things with this: for example, X86 truncates a 32-bit shift amount to 5 bits (so a shift by 32 bits is the same as a shift by 0 bits), but PowerPC truncates 32-bit shift amounts to 6 bits (so a shift by 32 produces zero).
+Because of these hardware differences, the behavior is completely undefined by C (thus shifting by 32 bits on PowerPC could format your hard drive, but it is **not** guaranteed to produce zero)

 ### 4. Pass a non-null-terminated C-string to `strlen()`